 Tip: Buy your tickets for Prague Castle, Pražský hrad, online and skip the waiting line!
 Or book a Tour with Guide of the Prague Castle interior: the Royal Palace, St. Vitus Cathedral, St. George Basilica and Golden Lane.

-Where to Buy Prague Castle Tickets?
+Prague Castle: Where to Buy Tickets?

 Prague Castle Guided Tours

-Prague Castle can only be visited on a guided tour.
+The Castle can only be visited on a guided tour.
 You can join three different types of guided tours.

 Tour A includes